Current Inbox status jeremy has 19 items in his inbox

 silly digital character watches

-Years ago, Thorwald got an Armitron Scooby-Do watch.
+Years ago, one of my kids got an Armitron Scooby-Do watch.
 The instructions, however, have been lost in the sands of time.
 Googling for said instructions is futile.
 A little common sense, however, and you'll find this link: http://www.armitron.com/docs/ArmitronLadiesDigital.pdf -- the instructions for the Ladies Digital watch -- which is what the Scooby-Do watch uses as guts.
 Hopefully, this link will save you the googling I have to do twice a year, when the clock changes.
 Silly daylight savings time.
 I have also cached the manual right here, incase Armitron pulls their manual.
 Please use their site first, though.

 Posted by jeremy, at 2010-04-15 21:07:13